 Section 9.
 1. Appointment.
 The Corporation shall have standing and special committees as the president may appoint from time to time.
 Each committee shall have a chairperson, who shall be appointed annually by the President.
 Chairpersons of the standing committee shall be selected by the President from the membership of the committee.

 Section 9.2.
 Annual Reports.
 Each committee chairperson shall make a written report to the biannual membership meetings, to the Advisory Board summer planning meeting, and to the Board of Directors at its request.

 Section 9.3.
-Standinig Committees.
-The following standing committees shall function annually: Major Landers Scholarship, Public Relations, Elementary Band Affairs, Junior High/Middle School Band Affairs, Concert Band Affairs, Marching Band Affairs, Jazz Affairs, College Affairs, Student Affairs, IBARD Affairs, Technology, Mentorship, and Research and Development.
+Standing Committees.
+The following standing committees shall function annually: Major Landers Scholarship, Public Relations, Elementary Band Affairs, Junior High/Middle School Band Affairs, Concert Band Affairs, Marching Band Affairs, Jazz Affairs, College Affairs, Student Affairs, IBARD Affairs, Technology, Advocacy, Mentorship, and Research and Development.
 These committees will be set in staggered terms on a rotating basis.
 Each IBA district will have a member on each committee appointed by the District President for a three year term.
 Each committee member may serve a maximum of two consecutive, three year terms.
 Each committee shall have a chairperson who shall be selected from the committee’s membership and appointed annually by the President.